This is my child’s first time away from home. Help!

 Unfortunately not.
 Campers choose one program for their time at camp.
 Some campers have registered for one program, but come to camp and want to switch.
 This is possible if there is room in that program and if the parents approve.
 Campers cannot do more than one program at a time.

 Campers in Grade 7 and 8 may want to stay for both weeks and do one program at Junior camp and another at Senior.
 Can they do that?

 Yes, check out our programs!

 My child is going into Grade 8/9.
 Can they stay for both weeks?

 Yes, with some conditions.
 It’s a GREAT way to really intensify the musical experience and prepare them for the move to High School.

 Campers going into Grade 9 may stay for both weeks in any program.
-For instance, they may do Jr. Jazz at Jr. Division and Jazz at Senior Division, or Beginning Instruments at Junior Division and play their regular instrument at Senior.
+For instance, they may do Jr. Jazz during Jr. Division and Jazz during Senior Division, or Beginning Instruments (learn to play a new instrument) during Junior Division and play their regular instrument during Senior Division.

 Campers going into Grade 8 have a couple of options.
-We offer Jazz for grade 7 & 8 students at our Senior Division.
+We offer Jazz for grade 7 & 8 students during our Senior Division.

 What is the MRP?